-10 For the past three years, our overall employment rate for our grads at the reporting deadline has been 90 percent or more -- significantly above the national rate.
-And National Law Journal reported last year that we were one of the top 30 schools that saw the most alumni promoted to partner in the nation's 100 largest law firms.
+10 For the Class of 2016, 93 percent of our grads were employed by the reporting deadline.
+This overall employment statistic represents an increase of three percentage points from a year ago and is significantly higher than last year's national figure.
+In addition, National Law Journal recently reported that we were one of the top 30 law schools that saw the most alumni promoted to partner in the nation's 100 largest law firms.

 9 Few other law schools have so many top-ranked programs.
 The 2018 U.S. News and World Report specialty rankings affirm our status as having one of the best health law programs (#9) and international law programs (#12) in the nation.
 PreLaw Magazine (2017) ranked us as a "Top School" for Intellectual Property Law and as one of the best in practical training.
 And National Jurist recently ranked us as a national leader in public interest law.